kebab-os/kebab-cli/install/README.md

 ### Windows

-Run the [other install script](../install/other.sh) to install kebab onto your windows device.
+Run the [other install script](../install/other.sh) to install kebab onto your device.
 When you are ready to boot, simply run:

 ```powershell
 python main.py